Not at all. I just got back from 3 weeks there with my young family no problem at all. Three rules though:

 Eat off the street and live the experience by all means, but avoid meat, which is easy over there!

-Get your poop stopper pills ready and avoid long bus rides with dihierea! about 8 years agoAnswered by whoissteveanyway via Travellr.com
+Get your poop stopper pills ready and avoid long bus rides with dihierea! over 11 years agoAnswered by whoissteveanyway via Travellr.com

 I'd say yes too.
 But if you don't stay a long time you might be lucky and avoid it!

 You miss out on a great experience if you don't eat with the locals.
 Its not just the food, its the sitting down with local people and their children and being part of their day.
-Its worth the risk but do take the usual precautions. about 8 years ago
+Its worth the risk but do take the usual precautions. over 11 years ago

-very inventive way of spelling diarrhoea haha. but you shouldn't take "poop-stopper" pills such as Immodium if you have an infection, cos it keeps the bugs inside you and they build up. if you are nauseous and/or have a fever also, you will need antibiotics. but if its just the trots, then by all means go the poop stoppers. about 8 years ago
+very inventive way of spelling diarrhoea haha. but you shouldn't take "poop-stopper" pills such as Immodium if you have an infection, cos it keeps the bugs inside you and they build up. if you are nauseous and/or have a fever also, you will need antibiotics. but if its just the trots, then by all means go the poop stoppers. over 11 years ago

 I was there 3 weeks and didn't get sick, I agree with ' simonmonk' antiseptic handwipes and gel, bottled water always even when brushing teeth, vegetarian food.
-I also took Travelan before everything I ate not sure if this had any effect though, Take immodium just in case! about 8 years ago
+I also took Travelan before everything I ate not sure if this had any effect though, Take immodium just in case! over 11 years ago